|

 public void update(Graphics g, JComponent c)

-And once again,
+And once again, JComponent.paintComponent()

-JComponent.paintComponent() takes care to delegate the painting:
+takes care to delegate the painting:

-Similarly to the way in which things are done in AWT, the UI delegate's
+Similarly to the way in which things are done in AWT, the UI delegate's update()

-paint() method, which is ultimately responsible for rendering the contents of the component.
+method, which is ultimately responsible for rendering the contents of the component.

-All the methods on
+All the methods on ComponentUI

-ComponentUI take a
+take a JComponent

-JComponent object as a parameter.
+object as a parameter.
 This convention enables a stateless implementation of a UI delegate (because the delegate can always query back to the specified component instance for state information).
 Stateless UI delegate implementations allow a single UI delegate instance to be used for all instances of that component class, which can significantly reduce the number of objects instantiated.

 This approach works well for many of the simpler GUI components.
 But for more complex components, we found it not to be a "win" because the inefficiency created by constant state recalculations was worse than creating extra objects (especially since the number of complex GUI components created in a given program tends to be small).

-The
+The ComponentUI

-ComponentUI class defines a static method for returning a delegate instance:
+class defines a static method for returning a delegate instance:

 public static ComponentUI